 In the screen, it will show a list of the system(s) and user accounts that have been found on the PC.
 In this example, you can see there is a single Windows 7 Ultimate installed on my HP drive C, and four accounts (including an administrator account) are listed.

-Now, select the Windows 7 system (if you've more than one installed) where you want to reset the lost password, and then select any of found account, press "Reset" button on the bottom right of the screen.
-The program will reset the password on your Windows 7 to a blank password quickly in a few seconds.
+Now, select the Windows 7 system (if you've more than one installed) where you want to reset the lost password, and then select any of found account, press Reset button on the bottom right of the screen.
+The program will reset the password on your Windows 7 to a blank (no password) quickly in a few seconds.